 SIGMAA (Special Interest Groups of the MAA) on Math Circles for Students and Teachers participate in a poster and activity session at the 2012 Joint Mathematics Meetings in Boston.

-Planned gifts are a meaningful way to have a significant impact on the MAA's future, while maximizing your philanthropic and financial goals.
-Planned giving takes many forms, a few examples of which are bequests, gifts of life insurance, and charitable remainder trusts.
-Legal counsel, or a financial planning expert, is recommended to assist you in determining how best to make the type of gift that is the most tax advantageous for you and your estate's beneficiaries.
+Planned gifts provide a meaningful way of making a significant impact on the MAA’s future sustainability, while maximizing a benefactor’s philanthropic and financial goals.
+Planned giving takes many forms, including bequests, gifts of life insurance, and charitable remainder trusts.
+Legal counsel, or the advice of a financial planning expert, is recommended to assist you in determining the type of gift that is the most advantageous for you and the beneficiaries of your estate.

 You can name the MAA the beneficiary of a life insurance policy which is no longer needed for its original purpose.
 The MAA can also be made one of the beneficiaries of an active policy.
 If you have a policy which pays annual dividends, you can assign those dividends as a charitable gift to the MAA and receive an income tax deduction for the value of the dividends.
 You may also transfer ownership of a policy to the MAA and then deduct any premiums which you continue to pay.
 Insurance policies can also be used for wealth replacement purposes when you make a substantial outright gift or a deferred gift.
 Check with your legal counsel or financial advisor.